Top 10 Bad Traits of Millennials

 Being told they can do anything.

 I am a millennial, and I think I need to spend more time outside.
 This is why I like the older stuff better than the newer.
-I have a best friend, and I asked him what he thinks about the 2000s, and he said they are awesome because of iPhones, iPads, and iPods when really I am like this generation sucks a lot.
-To me, 2016 sucks because people worldwide are absolutely stupid.
-It is almost 2017 now.
+I have a best friend, and I asked him what he thinks about the 2000s, and he said they are awesome because of iPhones, iPads, and iPods.
+Meanwhile, I think this generation has a lot of issues.
+To me, 2016 was terrible because people worldwide were absolutely stupid.
+Now it's almost 2017.
 In 2015, people were still idiots.
 In 2013, still dumbasses, and in 2012, people were still idiots.
-In my opinion, the late 90s and early 2000s, as early as 2005, are better than today.
-Although I was only 2 years old in 2005, it was before cellphones existed.
+In my opinion, the late 90s and early 2000s, up to as late as 2005, are better than today.
+Although I was only 2 years old in 2005, it was before cellphones were ubiquitous.

-Even if it the most grievous mistake, they will not take responsibility for it.
+Even if it's the most grievous mistake, they will not take responsibility for it.

 I find this generation wants to be paid top dollar with little to no experience.
-I'm sorry but college doesn't count.
-Proving yourself in a real world setting and working hard is what really matters.
-Prove to your company your worth the money.
+I'm sorry, but college doesn't count.
+Proving yourself in a real-world setting and working hard is what really matters.
+Prove to your company you're worth the money.

-They need things instantly rather then having to work for it.
-When they do deside to work for it.
-They take the easiest most lazy route ie.working at a job long enough to afford it then randomly quitting.
-Needing constant praise is very typical in the work place for them.
-If they don't like something they would rather quit then working out a solution with HR.
+They need things instantly rather than having to work for them.
+When they do decide to work for it, they take the easiest, most lazy route, i.e., working at a job long enough to afford it then randomly quitting.
+Needing constant praise is very typical in the workplace for them.
+If they don't like something, they would rather quit than work out a solution with HR.

 No matter what happens to them in life, even if they bring it on themselves, it's always somebody else's fault, and that's usually the parents!

 Most millennials are parents of the current generation being born today, generation alpha (2012-2025).
-These kids are being raised entirely surrounded with technology and are growing up on Instagram, YouTube, and Facebook.
-Even if this generation will most likely make technological innovations and be somewhat more socially accepting I predict them to end up being needy, anxious, delusional, entitled, and overall a very mixed bag of a generation.
-Makes sense as they are being raised by entitled millennials, who were raised by delusional baby boomers.
-Alphas will continue the cycle by making their children, generation gamma, to be just like them.
+These kids are being raised entirely surrounded by technology and are growing up on Instagram, YouTube, and Facebook.
+Even if this generation will most likely make technological innovations and be somewhat more socially accepting, I predict them to end up being needy, anxious, delusional, entitled, and overall a very mixed bag of a generation.
+It makes sense, as they are being raised by entitled millennials, who were raised by delusional baby boomers.
+Alphas will continue the cycle by raising their children, generation gamma, to be just like them.